xp44mm/FSharp.JsonCompiler/README.md

 ### Get Started

-the core data type is:
+The core data type is a DU that it represent a syntax tree:

 ```F#
 [<RequireQualifiedAccess>]